William H. McRaven: The University of Texas Chancellor

-Admiral McRaven was selected as chancellor of the University of Texas System in July 2014.
+McRaven was selected as chancellor of the University of Texas System in July 2014.
 He was appointed on January 5, 2015.

 In 2016, the Trump campaign transition team considered McRaven as a potential candidate for National Security Adviser.

 As chancellor, McRaven approved the $215 million purchase of 300 acres for a new campus in south Houston.
 Boosters for a potentially competing institution, the University of Houston, criticized the proposed UT expansion "almost immediately after the system announced the land deal."
 Some state legislators also criticized McRaven for the purchase because he didn't tell them about it beforehand.
 A portion of the land had previously been contaminated by a chemical facility.
 In early 2017, McRaven recommended that the UT Board of Regents approve a plan to sell the land and back out of the expansion, which he revealed would have included a data science center.

 On May 31, 2018, McRaven stepped down from his position as chancellor of the university, due to chronic health issues and a desire to spend more time with his family.

 McRaven joined the board of the multinational ConocoPhillips, effective October 2018.

 In 2022, McRaven joined the board of Palantir Technologies.